IIT Delhi Unveils Executive Programme for Advanced Product Management to Nurture Future Leaders - www.lokmattimes.com

 IIT Delhi Unveils Executive Programme for Advanced Product Management to Nurture Future Leaders

-PNN New Delhi [India], January 27: In today's rapidly evolving business environment, product managers play a pivotal role in ...
+New Delhi [India], January 27: In today's rapidly evolving business environment, product managers play a pivotal role in driving ...

 New Delhi [India], January 27: In today's rapidly evolving business environment, product managers play a pivotal role in driving innovation by integrating technology and strategy to meet market demands while fostering organisational growth.
 Recognising the growing demand for skilled professionals in this domain, the Indian Institute of Technology Delhi (IIT Delhi) has announced admissions to the third batch of its Executive Programme for Advanced Product Management.
 The programme aims to equip learners with advanced tools and processes for managing both physical and digital products and building robust product management capabilities.